JMH345/Capstone/README.md

 Comparing Electoral Systems for U.S. Presidential Elections

 ### Data:
-[Description of the dataset used in your project]
+Original sets from the FEC and U.S. Census Bureau are located in Original_files folder

 ### Methods:
 [Description of the methods and techniques used in your project]